-Rather than being a one-day event, many stores around the world now consider Free Comic Book Day as a holiday that lasts a weekend.
-With the closure of its main distributor, DC Comics, the second largest comic book publisher in North America, responded by parting ways with Diamond after a quarter of a century of business together.
-Even before they had order sheets with which you could buy specific books, but once I found the comic book store 15 miles away, I never shopped anywhere else.
+To help boost sales, Free Comic Book Day was created - an event which has now become a holiday celebrated by comic book stores around the world.
+However, with the closure of its main distributor, DC Comics, the second largest comic book publisher in North America, responded by parting ways with Diamond after a quarter of a century of business together.
+This had a huge impact on comic book stores who no longer had foot traffic and therefore did not earn money and were therefore forced to close.
 Today, 90% of all comics are still sold in independent retail stores, and kiosks and digital services such as Amazon Kindle represent only one digit.

-Investing in comics as a financial strategy, on the other hand, requires knowledge, skill, experience and a lot of luck.
+If you're looking for something more direct than giant top-of-the-line stocks, an investment platform called Otis Funds has a fund that invests in collectibles such as art, video games, trading cards, sneakers and, you guessed it, comics.
+Despite all the superhero movies out there, the comic book companies themselves aren't even worth a billion.Schatz could be right about his suggestion to turn single-issue comics into anthologies - this format has dominated comic book sales in recent years.
+However, investing in comics as a financial strategy requires knowledge, skill, experience and a lot of luck.
 Over the years, Diamond bought smaller and rival distributors to achieve a virtual monopoly on comic book distribution since the mid-90s.Superhero movies are certainly thriving, but those 10- and 11-figure movie franchises are based on comics that used to cost a penny.
-Schatz could be right, since the compiled format has dominated comic book sales in recent years.